Writing

 upsert_entities(extract_entities(step.text))

-write_lesson(reflect(query, step.text)) # reflective memory
+write_lesson(reflect(query, step.text)) # reflective memory, can run async

 return step.text